Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 For students who learn best by doing, or who want to move directly into applied industry work after college, Engineering Technology can be an excellent option.

-For those drawn to design, analysis, or graduate-level research, traditional Engineering programs are often the stronger choice.
+For those drawn to design, analysis, or graduate-level research, traditional engineering programs are often the stronger choice.

 FAQs